 Welcome to Optics Trade debates.
 In each episode, we talk about a different topic and try to answer the most common questions we receive about it.
 Today we are going to talk about the adjustment per click or click value.

 This topic is for beginners, someone who is entering the world of shooting, hunting, and all other shooting sports.

 The click value tells you how much the impact of the bullet moves on the target when you turn the knob for one click.

-With tactical scopes, the value is 0.8 MRAD or MIL and it is the gold standard that all tactical scope use.
+- With tactical scopes, the value is 0.8 MRAD or MIL and it is the gold standard that all tactical scopes use.

-The gold standard for target scopes is 1/8 of MOA that means 3.5 mm of adjustment per click.
+- The gold standard for target scopes is 1/8 of MOA which means 3.5 mm of adjustment per click.

 We would like to thank you for your time.
 In case we did not answer all the questions regarding this topic, please leave a comment below or send an e-mail to us.
 If you found the video useful, please subscribe to our channel.

 Explanation of Adjustment per click on our website:

 Adjustment per click is, how many centimeters/millimeters will move on the target at 100m when you make one click on the turrets for elevation or a point of impact windage on the rifle scope.
 Clicks are usually specified in MRAD (1mrad is 10cm / 100m) or MOA (1MOA is 2.9 m / 100m).
 Some manufacturers designate MRADs with the acronym MIL.

 Practically all newer rifle scopes have the possibility to adjust reticle left or right (windage) and up or down (elevation).
 This process is known as zeroing.
 The upper turret on the riflescope is for elevation adjustment of the reticle and the side turret on the riflescope is for windage adjustment of the reticle.
 Hunting rifle scopes have the mechanism of both turrets protected with caps that protect the turrets from water, damage or any other outside impacts.
 Turrets are in other words rotatable buttons which you can spin left or right.